-One of the unique things about the SRI instruments is that they control for course difficulty beyond the influence of the instructor.
+One of the unique things about the instruments is that they control for course difficulty beyond the influence of the instructor.
 In the Diagnostic Feedback instrument, the system adjusts your Progress on Relevant Objectives scores, as well as your “excellent teacher” and “excellent course” ratings, through regression equations, to account for the influence of student background preparation, work habits, motivation, course difficulty, and class size.
 In Teaching Essentials, average ratings on both the “excellent teacher” and “excellent course” items are adjusted for student work habits, motivation, background, as well as class size.

 These adjusted scores may raise your scores some to account for these influences.
 For instance, in a course where a large number of students report low motivation for the course, your scores are adjusted upward to account for the low motivation.
 The purpose of adjusting scores is to level the playing field when comparisons need to be made between instructors teaching different kinds of classes.
 So, for instance, scores of instructors teaching large, required general education classes can be compared more authentically to those teaching smaller, high level, in-major courses.